IRS Passport Revocation or Denial for Unpaid Taxes – CP508C

 - Secure a settlement agreement with the Justice Department.

-- Initiate a Collection Due Process Hearing—a hearing with an impartial third party for taxpayers who don’t agree with the amount due.
-However, the IRS will not reverse a CDP hearing for tax liability that is not the original cause of the certification.
+- Initiate a Collection Due Process Hearing—a hearing with an impartial third party for taxpayers who don’t agree with the amount due or certain collection actions taken by the IRS.
+However, you can only request a CDP hearing if you receive a notice saying that you have these appeal rights.

 - Apply for innocent spouse relief (ISR), so long as the ISR request pertains to the liability that caused the certification in the first place.

-You can also pay down your taxes owed so that it’s below the $62,000 threshold.
+You can also pay down your taxes owed so that it’s below the seriously delinquent threshold.
 This only works if you do it before the IRS suspends your passport.
 Once you have lost your passport, this will not work.

 How Do You Know If the IRS Plans to Suspend Your Passport?